junguler/junguler.github.io/README.md

 ### add some basic css
 cascading style sheets or css are an easier way to have an orginized place for all of our styles and will help you write more efficiently and type less duplicate codes, so far we added all the styles we needed inside our tags using `style=""` but if we know we have some styles that are needed to apply to many things we can write the style once in our css file and have it used automatically for basic tags or manually add them as a class, so lets show some example of this

-first of all, lets link this css file at the top of our page, make sure to link this relativly to where your html page is located, in my case my second page is in a folder in our website directory so i use `href="../style.css"` for that page because we need to go up/back one page
+first of all, lets make a text file named `style.css` and link it at the top of our page, make sure to link this relativly to where your html page is located, in my case my second page is in a folder in our website directory so i use `href="../style.css"` for that page because we need to go up/back one page
 ```
 <link href="style.css" rel="stylesheet" type="text/css">
 ```